 Epigenetic alterations, including DNA methylation, histone methylation have been recognized as the potential biomarkers for multiple kinds of cancers.
 Meanwhile, the zinc finger gene family, which is the largest transcription factor family in human genome, have been widely reported to be differentially methylated in several kinds of tumor types.
 However, to our knowledge, few studies have concentrated on extensively explore the methylation alterations of zinc finger genes in colorectal cancer.
-Therefore, in our study, we for the first time integrated the high-throughput DNA methylation microarray datasets from TCGA and GEO, and yielded a total of 1104 CRC samples, and 54 adenomas as well as 268 control/adjacent normal samples, ensuring the robustness and statistical power of the biomarkers identified.
+Therefore, in our study, we for the first time integrated the high-throughput DNA methylation microarray datasets from TCGA and GEO, and yielded a total of 1,104 CRC samples, and 54 adenomas as well as 268 control/adjacent normal samples, ensuring the robustness and statistical power of the biomarkers identified.
 Based on the stringent quality control and preprocessing, we finally identified five hyper-methylated zinc finger genes as candidate biomarkers for CRC.
 Furthermore, we validated these biomarkers in 104 pairs of CRC tumors and adjacent normal tissues of Han Chinese population.
-Among them, ZNF132 reached the highest diagnostic ability, higher than that of SEPT-9, which was recognized as the optimal CRC diagnostic biomarkers until now.
+Among them, ZNF132 reached the highest diagnostic ability, higher than that of SEPT9, which was recognized as the optimal CRC diagnostic biomarkers until now.
 To our surprise, we found that the diagnostic abilities of these five biomarkers were significantly higher in KRAS mutated CRC samples than that of the CRC samples without KRAS mutation.
 To further confirm the findings, we then recruited another cohort, consisting of 114 pairs of CRC tumors and adjacent normal tissues.
 Expectedly, we confirmed the differential diagnostic abilities of our biomarkers in KRAS+ and KRAS- subgroups.
 Therefore, our study revealed that the zinc finger gene-based biomarkers could distinguish the KRAS+ CRC samples with high confidence, suggesting the importance of combining genetic mutations and epigenetic alterations together for CRC diagnosis in the further study.

 The interaction between genetic mutations and epigenetic alterations in the tumorigenesis of CRC has been reported previously.
 Claude Gazin et al performed a genome-wide RNA interference (RNAi) screen in K-ras-transformed NIH 3T3 cells, and identified 28 genes required for Ras-mediated epigenetic silencing of the pro-apoptotic Fas gene [21].
 It is suggested that Ras-mediated epigenetic silencing could lead to the CRC tumorigenesis through the epigenetic inactivation of the key genes.
 Meanwhile, TakeshiNagasaka et al also found that both KRAS and BRAF mutation could contribute to the global hyper-methylation phenotype of the CIMP genes in colon cancer.
 Furthermore, Ryan W Serra et al revealed that KRAS mutation could result in the hyper-methylation and transcriptional silencing of the CIMP genes through ZNF304, indicating the importance of zinc finger proteins in the tumorigenesis of CRC [22].
 Herein, through the integration of public microarray datasets and our targeted bisulfite sequencing datasets, we identified five novel zinc finger genes, which was significantly associated with the KRAS mutation in CRC, suggesting that the KRAS mutation may alter the downstream pathway through the epigenetic regulation of these zinc finger genes.